 In 2018, a similar thing happened when various sites all ultimately based on one source claimed the name was now officially "Worlds of DC".
 There's no statement of that either, and this seems to have started when overzealous people misinterpreted a welcome message at Hall H of the 2018 San Diego Comic Con.
 That welcome message covered everything at Hall H based on DC Comics, including the likes of the new season of Young Justice and Titans, which are not set in the continuity of the theatrical live action films.

-Despite persistent reports from "insider sources" and articles taking unverified rumors as fact, Henry Cavill has never said anything about leaving his role, nor has Warner Bros. let him go.
-Henry Cavill's manager even said "the cape is still in his closet" and WB has denied any changes.note in Cavill's case, the rumors likely come from the fact that there were plans on having him cameo in SHAZAM!.
-However, due to either scheduling conflicts (most likely due to his involvement in Mission: Impossible Fallout, which also impacted reshoots in Justice League) or pay disputes, meant he wouldn't be able to have said cameo... which most of the sources took and ran with.
-In fact, James Gunn was offered to direct a Superman movie before he chose to take up the Suicide Squad sequel, meaning Supes is still very much on the cards.
+Despite persistent reports from "insider sources" and articles taking unverified rumors as fact, Henry Cavill has never said anything about leaving his role.
+Cavill's manager even said "the cape is still in his closet".
+James Gunn was offered to direct a Superman movie before he chose to take up the Suicide Squad sequel, meaning Supes is still very much in the cards.
+It later turned out it was an Executive Veto that prevented Cavill from coming back as Superman, the plans of the newly minted Warner Bros.
+Discovery allowed him to return.

 Ezra Miller, set to play The Flash, had an interview with MTV where he discussed the Flash and his role in broad details.
 His excitement for the project was tangible, describing The Flash as a Science Hero who is constantly finding "breaks in the event horizon," his love for the 2014 tv show, and being cast as the character giving him the justification to "geek out as hard as he can."